cblanquera/classified/README.md

   * parents() - Returns direct parents of this definition
   * get() - Returns the publically accessable class definition function
   * load() - Returns class defined instantiation
+  * register(string) - saves a state of the definition which can be recalled in trait
+  * trait(string|function|object) - will setup the provided as a parent, if string will recall from registry

 ### What's up with the underscores?